mononobi/charma-server/README.md

   The details are stored offline so that you don't need to connect to internet everytime.

 * search for the title of movie, director, any of actors, genres, etc.
-  There is an intensive search area for you to work with.
+  There is an extensive search area for you to work with.

 * mark a movie as watched, and filter movies that are watched, or not watched, or all.